AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

     specifying any tags after it.

 #### Possible Parameters
-1. `-name` - name of the person being added to the address book
+1. `-name` - name of the person being added to Henri
 2. `-hp`   - numerical phone number of the person (minimum 3 digits)
 3. `-em`   - email address in the format 'user@domain'
 4. `-addr` - the address of the person in string format